VOTE YES on 1A

 The spaces we enjoy today need to be protected beyond 2023!

-Without the continuation of the .17% sales-and-use tax, there will be no continued funding for important open space conservation; park and trail funding will be cut by more than ⅓ and we’ll lose the $2.92 of matching funds for every $1 raised by the sales-and-use tax, affecting the quality of life for Douglas County families.
+Without the continuation of the .017 cent sales-and-use tax, there will be no continued funding for important open space conservation that may otherwise be lost and park and trail funding will be cut by more than ⅓ and we’ll lose the $3 of matching funds for every $1 raised by the sales-and-use tax, affecting the quality of life for Douglas County families.

 Vote yes on your ballot by